kshetline/tubular_time/README.md

 Dates and times can be formatted in a many ways, using a broad selection of format tokens, described in the table below.

-For the greatest adherence to localized formats for dates and times, you can use the I*XX* format strings, which directly call upon `Intl.DateTimeFormat` (if available) to created localized dates, times, and combined dates/times.
+For the greatest adherence to localized formats for dates and times, you can use the I*XX* format strings, which call directly upon `Intl.DateTimeFormat` (if available) to create localized dates, times, and combined dates/times.

 You can also produce more customized, flexible formatting, specifying the order, positioning, and style (text vs. number, fully spelled out or abbreviated, with or without leading zeros) of each date/time field, with embedded punctuation and text as desired.